 The Amiga and ST versions, released in 1989, were developed by Imagitec Design.

 Lawrence Schick was the game designer for this game.
-He is also known for F-15 Strike Eagle, and most importantly, for having co-authored the first D&D Dungeons Masters Guide with legendary Gary Gygax.
+He is also known for F-15 Strike Eagle, and most importantly, he co-authored the first D&D Dungeons Masters Guide with legendary Gary Gygax.

-MicroProse was famous for simulation games, but for Airborne Ranger, they launched a new genre that was defined as "action-simulation."
+MicroProse was famous for simulation games, but for Airborne Ranger, they launched a new genre defined as "action-simulation."
 You will have to guide your ranger during several missions behind the enemy lines.
 Munitions will be scarce (so this is clearly not a shoot 'em up), and a lot of stealth will be required to avoid minefields, enemy soldiers, and traps.
-It's not Metal Gear, but if you want, you can try to find the similarities.
+It's not Metal Gear, but you can try to find the similarities if you want.

 Interestingly, if your ranger is captured, you can start another mission with a new ranger to try to save him.
 I like this idea a lot.

 The Amiga version that we present here could have been better.
-It's true, the visuals are improved, but apart from this, no much effort was made to use the machine hardware properly.
+It's true, the visuals are improved, but apart from this, the developers didn't make much effort to use the machine hardware properly.
 In any case, this is an exciting and original game.